 Boys and Girls Clubs of Delaware, Inc. - The organization is dedicated to providing good futures for Delaware youth through life-enhancing programs and character developing experiences.
 Partner Lewis H. Lazarus is a long-time member of the Board of Directors and Executive Committee.
 Partner K. Tyler O'Connell chairs the Board of Trustees and Parnter Michael G. Owen is a Member of the Wilmington Unit Board.

 Children and Families First - This non-profit agency offers programs statewide to strengthen families.
 Partner P. Clarkson Collins, Jr. has served on the Board of Directors since 1980.
 He served as President and Chair from 1992-1994.
-Veronica Faust and Eric Monzo also service on the agency's Board of Directors.
+Veronica Faust and Eric Monzo also serve on the agency's Board of Directors.

 Children's Beach House/Sandcastle Ball - We are long-time supporters of this non-profit organization that strives to help children with special needs reach their highest potential as functioning members of their families and communities.